jw5243/Skystone-Tutorial-Finished/.github/CONTRIBUTING.md

 The latter would be the "best" way to manage software among a large team.
 But as with all things git there are many options.

 Pull requests that do not fall into the category above are evaluated by the FTC Technology Team on a case-by-case basis.
-Please note however that the deployment model of the SDK does not support direct pulls into ftctechnh/ftc_app.
+Please note however that the deployment driveModel of the SDK does not support direct pulls into ftctechnh/ftc_app.

 ### Report bugs